SalesConnection/Caction-Support/docs/How_edit_or_update_data_inside_system.md

    <br>

-9. The next section displays start date/time and end date/time.
-Click on either field to open a calendar where you can change the job schedule.
+9. Modify start date/time and end date/time by clicking on either field to open a calendar for changing the job schedule.

    <br>